-Students wishing to withdraw from classes must notify the Academic Advisor & Assistant Registrar by completing an official Course drop/add form to withdrawal and submit for advisor approval.
+Students wishing to withdraw from classes must notify the Academic and Student Services Coordinator by completing an official Course drop/add form to withdrawal and submit for advisor approval.
 All charges continue until the date of the student's written notification of withdrawal.
-In addition, the student must notify the Business Services Office and Financial Aid Office (if receiving financial aid) in person or in writing after withdrawing from classes.
-Withdrawal from a class or classes may affect the amount of the financial aid a student is entitled to receive.
+In addition, the student must notify the Business Services Office and Financial Aid Office (if receiving financial aid) after withdrawing from classes.
+Withdrawal from a class or classes may affect the amount of financial aid a student is entitled to receive.
 Arrangements must be made with the Business Services Office for payment of all remaining charges.
 If there is a credit balance on the student's account, the balance will be credited according to the Credit on Account policy.